 Headaches, irritable, sore dry eyes using a computer?
 Does all this sound familiar to you?

 After spending hours in front of a computer screen at work, you go on to spend yet more hours using other electronic devices at home.
 You often have headaches, fatigue, burning, watering, irritable or reddened eyes, flickering images, and intermittent short sightedness.
 You’re not alone.
 These symptoms have become so common; they even have a name, (CVS) Computer Vision Syndrome.

-With the introduction of so many electronic devices, our eyes are put under enormous pressure as they are exposed to harmful light spectrums.
+With the introduction of so many electronic devices, our eyes are put under enormous pressure as they are exposed to concentrated harmful high-energy blue light.
 Few people realise that our eyes are also exposed to harmful high-energy blue light and UV rays at home as well as at work.
 It is the Violet-Blue from the colour spectrum that may be particularly harmful.

 LCD or LED Computer and TV screens, smart phones, tablets, and Fluorescent, CFL and LED bulbs all have a high blue spectral emission.
-Essentially, if you have any of the electronic devices now considered a necessary part of our everyday lives, you’re more than likely already being affected by the blue light in more ways than you realise.
+Essentially, if you have any of the electronic devices for, now considered a necessary part of our everyday lives, you’re more than likely already being affected by the blue light in more ways than you realise.
 Even texting and social media that takes up a fair part of our days, contributes to more and more exposure to the harmful blue light.

 We already know to take regular breaks from the screen.
 Staring at a screen for hours at a time slows down the blink reflex, causing eyes to feel dry.
 Use of eye drops to try to relieve dryness and eye tiredness can help, but only for a few minutes.
 Drops are not a long term solution.